gooddata/gooddata-productivity-tools/docs/CUSTOM_FIELDS.md

 #### JSON representation

-For readability, I include the data structure in JSON with comments.
+For readability, here is the data structure in JSON format with comments.
 However, note that the script will only work with CSV files!

 ```json
 {